 Physical copies of official transcripts of all college-level work will be required if admitted.

 The University of California-Berkeley is interested in learning about their work and experiential background.

 Applicants are required to complete two essays.
 Although the University of California-Berkeley does not have a required minimum or maximum word count, the suggested length of each is around 1 to 2 pages single spaced.

 The two required letters of recommendation provide the admissions committee with third party, qualitative accounts of their potential for success in the university program.
+The university require two letters of recommendation.
+The online application will prompt applicant for three letters of recommendation.
 If applicant are only submitting the required two, just enter their own name into the third space.

 The university strongly prefer that letters of recommendation come from a current direct supervisor, former direct supervisor, or other individuals with whom applicant have had significant professional interaction.
 University of California-Berkeley has found the most helpful letters to be recent, relevant, and written specifically for this application.
 The university discourage letters of recommendation from subordinates, family, or friends.

 The following courses will not fulfill this requirement: 1) courses in English as a Second Language, 2) courses conducted in a language other than English, 3) courses that will be completed after the application is submitted, and 4) courses of a non-academic nature.

 There are two standardized tests applicant may take: the Test of English as a Foreign Language , and the International English Language Testing System